All You Need to Know About Jiro-style Ramen

 Map

-Before You Go to Jiro-style Ramen
+Before You Go to a Jiro-Style Ramen Restaurant

 Jiro-style ramen restaurants can be found all over Japan, but it is difficult to find one that offers an English menu, making it a big hurdle for foreign tourists who do not speak Japanese.
 Also, because of the unique rules, it is recommended to go with someone who is fluent in Japanese or on a ramen tour if you are going there for the first time.
 If you are going on a tour, please contact them in advance to let them know that you want to go to Jiro-style Ramen.